South of Midnight

 South of Midnight is a 2025 action-adventure game developed by Compulsion Games and published by Xbox Game Studios.
 The game is set in a fictionalized American Deep South.
-It was released for Windows and Xbox Series X/S on April 8, 2025.
-Upon release, it received generally positive reviews from critics.
+It was released for Windows and Xbox Series X/S on April 8, 2025, with versions for Nintendo Switch 2 and PlayStation 5 released on March 31, 2026.

+The game received generally positive reviews from critics.
+It won the Games for Impact award at The Game Awards 2025, Outstanding Achievement in Animation at the 29th Annual D.I.C.E.
+Awards, Best Character Animation in a Video Game at the 53rd Annie Awards, and Best New Intellectual Property at the 22nd British Academy Games Awards.